myrridin-dev/first-react-vertexai-chat-fe/README.md

 - `npm run build`: Builds the production-ready version of the frontend.
 - `npm run test`: Runs tests for the application.
 - `npm run eject`: Ejects the React app for more customization (use with caution).

-**Please note:** This documentation reflects the current state of the codebase and might not accurately represent future features or capabilities.